-Biden: Trump sees Wisconsin unrest as ‘political benefit’
+Biden, Harris step up Trump attacks before convention speech

-WASHINGTON (AP) - Joe Biden said Thursday that President Donald Trump is “rooting for more violence” amid racially charged unrest in Wisconsin, and that he’d be willing to visit the state himself to try and defuse tensions.
+WASHINGTON (AP) - Joe Biden and Kamala Harris stepped up their criticism of President Donald Trump on Thursday, saying he’s rooting for violence amid unrest in Wisconsin and blasting him for a lack of leadership on the coronavirus pandemic, hours before Trump’s planned address on the final night of the Republican National Convention.

-“He views this as a political benefit,” the Democratic presidential nominee said of Trump on MSNBC hours before the president will address the final night of the Republican National Convention.
+“He views this as a political benefit,” Democratic presidential nominee Biden said on MSNBC about protests in Wisconsin after police shot a Black man earlier this week.
 “He’s rooting for more violence, not less.
 And it’s clear about that.”

-Later on CNN, Biden repeated that assertion, saying: “These guys are rooting for violence.
-That’s what it’s all about.”
+Harris, the vice presidential nominee, said Trump has showed “a reckless disregard for the well-being of the American people” in failing to contain the coronavirus.
+It was her first major Trump-focused speech since she joined the Democratic ticket.

+The two had been largely silent during the first three days of the GOP convention, during which Republicans have tried to link them to protesters, warning a Biden presidency would make America less safe and erroneously saying he wants to defund the police.

-Biden was referring to ongoing protests in Kenosha, Wisconsin, where Jacob Blake, a Black man, was shot seven times Sunday by police.
-A 17-year-old gunman has been arrested in connection with the shooting deaths of two protesters in clashes between vigilante militias and protesters.
+Meanwhile, the police shooting of Jacob Blake in Kenosha, Wisconsin, has once again sparked protests against racial injustice and police brutality.
+Days later, a 17-year-old white gunman was arrested in connection with the shooting deaths of two protesters in clashes between vigilante militias and protesters.

-His running mate, California Sen. Kamala Harris, called Blake’s killing “sickening to watch” and “all too familiar” as she began a major speech Thursday billed as a criticism of Trump’s failure of leadership on the coronavirus.
+White House adviser Kellyanne Conway suggested on “Fox & Friends” that the Wisconsin unrest could help Trump’s reelection chances.

+“The more chaos and anarchy and vandalism and violence reigns,” Conway said, “the better it is for the very clear choice on who’s best on public safety and law and order.”

 “It’s no wonder people are taking to the streets - and I support them,” she said.
 “Make no mistake: We will not let these vigilantes and extremists derail the path to justice.”

-“The Republican convention is designed for one purpose: to soothe Donald Trump’s ego, to make him feel good,” she said.

-Republicans have tried to use their convention to tie the Democratic ticket to the protests - which have included some looting and violence - and have erroneously said Biden supports defunding police departments around the country.
-Biden doesn’t hold that position, but has advocated for overhauling U.S. police practices after years of high-profile killings of Black Americans by officers.
-Harris sponsored a bill in Congress to ban certain police practices like chokeholds and no-knock warrants and create a national registry for police misconduct, among other reforms.

-Biden has largely limited travel to near his home in Wilmington, Delaware, during the pandemic.
-But he told MSNBC he’d consider traveling to Kenosha himself, while adding, “I don’t want to become part of the problem and I want to make sure it’s able to be done safely and we bring some competence.”
+Biden, who has largely limited travel to near his home in Wilmington, Delaware, during the pandemic said he’d consider traveling to Kenosha himself.

 “If I were president I’d be going,” Biden said.
 “But it’s hard to tell now what the circumstance on the ground is.”